ChaseLukeA/SwiftDevice/README.md

   Device.type()
   ```

-A *great feature* added is the ability to get both type *and* orientation in the same call:
+A ***great feature*** added is the ability to get both type *and* orientation in the same call:

   ```
   // returns an enum like .PadLandscape or .PhonePortrait Device.typeAndOrientation()
   ```

-...Or an answer to the question "Does this device have a GPS chip init?":
+How about an answer to the question "Does this device have a GPS chip in it?":

-  `hasGPS()` gets the current device's hardware identifier (i.e. "iPhone1,1") and checks that against Apple's data, specifying if that device supported GPS; this is "id-based" GPS checking versus "realtime hardware-based" checking, which is a ***lot*** more involved
+  `hasGPS()` gets the current device's hardware identifier (i.e. "iPhone1,1") and checks that against Apple's data, specifying if that device supported GPS; this is "id-based" GPS checking versus "realtime hardware-based" checking, which forces you to turn on CoreLocation and start checking numbers, which is a *lot* more involved

   ```
   // checks GPS capability of the current device's hardware identifier